noahcurtiss/Motor_Tests/README.md

 Using the data from analysis.py, you can run escVolt2cmd.py, escVolt2cmd_send.py, inputVolt2cmd.py, or inputVolt2cmd_send.py.
 Before running either of the send programs, do a force calibration, input the v1, v2, d, b, and m values into cmd_reader.ino, and then upload cmd_reader to the arduino.
 - inputVolt2cmd.py calculates the proper command given a desired force and input voltage.
 - inputVolt2cmd_send.py does the calculations of inputVolt2cmd.py and sends the command to the ESC.
-- escVolt2cmd_send.py reads voltage from the esc, takes a desired force and calculates the proper command. escVolt2cmd_send.py continuously updates the command based on the changing voltage.
+- escVolt2cmd_send.py reads voltage from the esc, takes a desired force and calculates the proper command.
+It continuously updates the command based on the changing voltage.
 - escVot2cmd.py simulates the behavior of escVolt2cmd_send.py by predicting the voltage change from a command change.

 Data from the following motors is included: